- Sign up for DockerCon in June

 containerd will come with a default implementation for the various components.
 These defaults will be chosen by the maintainers of the project and should not change unless better tech for that component comes out.
 Additional implementations will not be accepted into the core repository and should be developed in a separate repository not maintained by the containerd maintainers.

-containerd will be released with a 1.0 when feature complete with Linux and Windows parity and this version will be supported for 1 year with security and bug fixes applied and released.
+containerd will be supported for 1 year with security and bug fixes applied and released.

 The upgrade path for containerd is that the 0.0.x patch releases are always backward compatible with its major and minor version.
 Minor (0.x.0) version will always be compatible with the previous minor release. i.e. 1.2.0 is backwards compatible with 1.1.0 and 1.1.0 is compatible with 1.0.0.
 There is no compatibility guarantees with upgrades from two minor relases. i.e. 1.0.0 to 1.2.0.